SCREENING OF ANTI-DIABETIC EFFECT OF POLYHERBAL AYURVEDIC FORMULATION – BILWADI CHURNA IN STREPTOZOTOCIN INDUCED DIABETIC RATSHTML Full Text

 |1||Water soluble extractive value||12.14 ± 0.18|

 |8||Tapped density||0.64 m/v|

-Glucose Tolerance Test: The Herbal formulation seems to be safe up to 4 gm/kg because even at high doses no toxic or deleterious effects were seen immediately or during 3 - 14 days of observation period.
-In the present research, the herbal formulation showed hypoglycemic effect 360 and 900 mg/kg in dose related manner both in normal as well as glucose loaded normal fasted rats, as shown in the Table 2.
+Glucose Tolerance Test: The Herbal formulation seems to be safe up to 4 gm/kg because even at high doses no toxic or deleterious effects were seen immediately or during 3-14 days of the observation period.
+In the present research, the herbal formulation showed hypoglycemic effect 360, and 900 mg/kg in a dose-related manner both in normal as well as glucose loaded normal fasted rats, as shown in Table 2.

 TABLE 2: EFFECT OF HERBAL FORMULATION ON ORAL GLUCOSE TOLERANCE TEST

 |1||Control (vehicle)||126.66 ± 6.08||237.83 ± 3.13||349.66 ± 4.08||250.33 ± 4.50||180.50 ± 4.20|